createlineageos1/victus-1m/README.md

 # READ THIS FOR A BIT
-You are now in candy branch where Victus-1M has a bigger dataset.
+You are now in candy branch, where Victus-1M has a bigger dataset.
 The loss can be higher on this branch.

 # Victus 1M